joescii/lift-ng/README.md

 });
 ```

+#### Under the Services' hood
+Unlike most AngularJS RESTful http backends, you have no further work to do to secure your application.
+Rather than a fixed named endpoint, **lift-ng** dynamically creates an http endpoint for each service per page load.
+The name given to the end points is a securely-randomized number that is difficult to predict for an attacker attempting to utilize cross-site scripting techniques for instance.

 In regards to testing the server-side code, we recommend implementing your service logic in a standalone module which handles all of the complex business logic.
 Then utilize **lift-ng** to merely expose those services to your angular app.
 This way your business logic is decoupled from **lift-ng** and easily testable.

 ### Non-AJAX
 Sometimes the value you want to provide in a service is known at page load time and should not require a round trip back to the server.
-Typical examples of this are configuration settings, session values, etc.  To provide a value at page load time, just use `JsonObjFactory`'s `string`, `anyVal`, or `json` methods.
+Typical examples of this are configuration settings, session values, etc.
+To provide a value at page load time, just use `JsonObjFactory`'s `string`, `anyVal`, or `json` methods.

 ```scala
 angular.module("StaticServices")